joeyklee/broc-cli-geo/README.md

-# prof-cli-geo
+# broc-cli-geo

+Build reproducible online computation for the commandline interface *for geo*.
 Learn geo at the unix command-line by using it in your browser.

 Tools and techniques you will learn: